analogdevicesinc/ai8x-training/README.md

 ##### `in_dim` (Optional)

 `in_dim` specifies the dimensions of the input data.
 This is usually automatically computed based on the output of the previous layer or the layer(s) referenced by `in_sequences`.
-This key allows overriding of the automatically calculated dimensions.
+This key allows overriding of the automatically calculated dimensions. `in_dim` must be used when changing from 1D to 2D data or vice versa.

 See also: `in_channels`.

 Example:
   `in_dim: [64, 64]`